garbervetsky/ERC-Verisol-Demo/Verifying-ERC20.md

 3) A *temporal property* specifying a property that must hold for a sequence of transactions to be valid:  e.g, `totalSupply` does not increase unless `mint` function is invoked.

 For checking the properties we will use the tool [VeriSol](https://github.com/microsoft/verisol), a research prototype developed by Microsoft Research.
 This tool takes contracts written in  Solidity and tries to prove the contract satisfies a set of given properties or provides a sequence of transactions that violates the properties.
+VeriSol directly understands `assert` and `requires` clauses directly from Solidity but also includes a notion called Code Contracts (coined from [.NET Code Contracts](https://docs.microsoft.com/en-us/dotnet/framework/debug-trace-profile/code-contracts)) where the language of contracts does no extend the language but uses a (dummy) set of additional (dummy) libraries that can be compiled by the compiler.

 For the purposes of this post I am working with [this commit](https://github.com/microsoft/verisol/commit/6298e0ebc7499bdda1f076f97d81ba0e07ccf07e), so I would recommend to [build the tool](https://github.com/microsoft/verisol/blob/master/INSTALL.md#install-from-sources) using this version or from a more recent commit instead of using the precompiled version.

 I took the examples of ERC20 implementation given in [VeriSol regression suite](https://github.com/microsoft/verisol/tree/master/Test/regressions) which are slight adaptations of the original [ERC20](https://github.com/OpenZeppelin/openzeppelin-contracts/tree/master/contracts/token/ERC20) implementation from [Open Zeppelin](https://openzeppelin.com/).
 All the examples can be found [here](https://github.com/garbervetsky/ERC-Verisol-Demo/).